Documenting the queries in your database

 Update: There is a

-showing how to document the dependencies between
+new article showing how to document the dependencies between

 your queries.
 As a result, the table has an additional field (QueryType)